SH4000 - Communicating with Different Client Groups (2023/24)

 |Credit rating for module||30|

-|School||School of Social Professions|
+|School||School of Social Sciences and Professions|

 |Total study hours||300|

-The module aims to help students to develop their communication skills, recognising the importance of these core skills for working in health and social care settings and also developing students reflective skills in relation to their own personal development.
+The module aims to help students to develop their understanding and application of key communication skills, recognising the importance of these core skills for effective working in contemporary health and social care settings, and also developing students’ reflective skills in relation to their own personal development.